 I could see its potential, though, to share my chair caning, wicker restoration and basketry knowledge to a broader market than the reach my static website had established since 1999.

 This new “blogging” thing was dynamic, changing all the time with every new entry you made on your weblog.
-Whereas my website was static and changed very little, all the pages remained pretty much the same once I wrote them and made the page viewable to the public.
+Whereas my website was static and changed very little, all the pages remained pretty much the same once I wrote them and made them viewable to the public.

-The posts were sent out automatically as soon as I hit, “Publish” and I didn’t have to think of doing anything else, other than adding a few pictures.
+The posts were sent out automatically by Google’s own Feedburner mailing system as soon as I hit, “Publish” and I didn’t have to think of doing anything else, other than adding a few pictures.
 Sweet!

 Those pictures, by the way, had to be really tiny in file size as well as picture size so they’d load on the very, very slow dial-up computer connections we all had.
 Not so sweet!